mirceaulinic/mirceaulinic.github.io/_posts/2018-02-14-openbsd-salt-proxy.md

 > # rcctl start snmpd6
 > ```

-Our needs are very similar in this case, so I did the following:
+Our needs are very similar in this case, so I did the following in order to configure the service for the Proxy having the Minion ID ``dummy``:

 ```bash
 # ln -s /etc/rc.d/salt_proxy /etc/rc.d/salt_proxy_dummy